(FICTION 6,870 words) (BACK TO HOME PAGE)

 “Can I get back to you later about that?”

 “Still undecided?”
 Pinkerton asked, pocketing the lunch receipt to claim on his expense account.
 “You could jolly well use a break I’d say.
 And the sooner the better.
 All this Iron Curtain business notwithstanding.
 What do you say?”

 “Well, it’s just that there’s a personal situation I need to sort out first.”

 Liz returned on August 30th.
 She phoned the morning after her return.
 Not tonight, chéri.
 Pas d’énergie!
-No, she didn’t want to meet at his apartment.
-And not at a hotel.
+And no, she didn’t want to meet at his apartment.
+Or a hotel.
 She suggested their rendezvous for the next day and named a popular – and bustling – café.
 This was an unwelcome development.
-Liz breathlessly added she had some big news, but couldn’t talk now.
+But before Cat could remonstrate she breathlessly added she had some big news, but couldn’t talk now.
 “See you tomorrow, chéri!”

 The next morning in the office Cat hacked away at a dull feature article.
 But concentration eluded him.
 Accepting defeat, he headed out, telling the secretary he had to follow up a lead.